oddbird/oddsite/content/2017/12/12/introducing-herman.rst

 and some very strong opinions
 about how different terms are used -- hard boundaries on what counts and what *isn't good enough*.
-I don’t find that helpful,
+I don't find that helpful,
 as different clients have different needs.
 Our problems aren't all-or-nothing, and there is room for flexibility in our approaches to this problem.

-The term “design system” refers generally to designing & distributing isolated patterns and components that can be used across one or more applications for consistent code and feel.
+The term "design system" refers generally to designing & distributing isolated patterns and components that can be used across one or more applications for consistent code and feel.
 That usually involves some combination of
-“style guides” and/or “pattern libraries” --
+"style guides" and/or "pattern libraries" --
 the detailed documentation of patterns and components -- along with broader instructions on why and how the components can be used and combined.

-Lightning Design and other massive projects can make this project feel daunting, but we’ve found it useful to build what we can, as we go, even when the results are incomplete by comparison.
+Lightning Design and other massive projects can make this goal feel daunting, but we've found it useful to build what we can, as we go, even when the results are incomplete by comparison.
 Not everyone needs to be Salesforce -- we have different constraints to worry about.

-Our first style guide attempts failed because they required too much maintance and attention.
+Our first style guide attempts failed because they required too much maintenance and attention.
 So we scaled back to automating color-palettes, and not much else.
 Over time we've added support